centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 ### Preamble

-This Pack aims to monitor both infrastructure layer (nodes) and cluster services (deployments, daemonsets, etc).
-The Kubernetes API Pack gives multiple choices regarding the way you can arrange a cluster monitoring.
+This Pack aims to monitor both the infrastructure layer (nodes) and the cluster services (deployments, daemonsets, etc) of a Kubernetes cluster.
+The Kubernetes API pack gives multiple choices regarding the way you can arrange cluster monitoring.
-There is mainly three ways:
+There are mainly three ways:

 - Gather all metrics on only one Centreon host with a service per Kubernetes unit (i.e. deployments, daemonsets, etc) - apply [manual creation](#using-a-host-template-provided-by-the-connector) procedure,
-- Gather all metrics on only one Centreon host with a service for each instances of each Kubernetes units - apply [manual creation](#using-a-host-template-provided-by-the-connector) and [service discovery](#using-a-service-template-provided-by-the-connector) procedures,
+- Gather all metrics on only one Centreon host with a service for each instance of each Kubernetes unit - apply [manual creation](#using-a-host-template-provided-by-the-connector) and [service discovery](#using-a-service-template-provided-by-the-connector) procedures,
-- Collect infrastructural metrics (master and worker nodes) with a Centreon host per Kubernetes node, and keep orchestration/application metrics on a unique host (using one of the 2 previous scenarii) - apply [host discovery](/docs/monitoring/discovery/hosts-discovery) procedure.
+- Collect infrastructural metrics (master and worker nodes) with a Centreon host per Kubernetes node, and keep orchestration/application metrics on a unique host (using one of the 2 previous scenarios) - apply the [host discovery](/docs/monitoring/discovery/hosts-discovery) procedure.

 ### Templates